MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Additional Experiments

+We additionally conduct experiments on a large-scale scene dataset, BungeeNeRF~\cite{xiangli2022bungeenerf}, to further prove the effectiveness of our method.
+As depicted in Table~\ref{t_bungeenerf}, we report results on three representative scenes with existing state-of-the-art methods, including 3DGS~\cite{kerbl2023gaussiansplatting}, Mip-Splatting~\cite{mipsplatting}, Scaffold-GS~\cite{lu2024scaffold}, Octree-GS~\cite{ren2024octree}, and our improved version of Octree-GS.
+Table~\ref{t_bungeenerf} demonstrates that our proposed method improves the recent state-of-the-art Octree-GS for better novel view synthesis results.
+This improvement is due to the proposed multi-view training and densification strategies, constraining with multi-view supervision and producing more 3D Gaussians for faster convergence and finer detailed novel views.
+These results also imply that our method is able to generalize to diverse scenes, although they are not object-centered.

-We also provide the visualization results of multi-scale scene reconstruction on the BungeeNeRF dataset~\citep{xiangli2022bungeenerf} in Fig.\ref{vis_bungee}.
-Upon analysis, we observe that the original Octree-GS\citep{ren2024octree} struggles to reconstruct intricate details and tends to produce noticeable artifacts, which hinders its overall reconstruction quality.
+We also provide the visualization results of multi-scale scene Novel View Synthesis on the BungeeNeRF dataset~\cite{xiangli2022bungeenerf} in Fig.~\ref{vis_bungee}.
+We observe that the original Octree-GS~\cite{ren2024octree} struggles to reconstruct intricate details and tends to produce noticeable artifacts, which decrease its overall Novel View Synthesis quality.
 In contrast, the enhanced version of Octree-GS, empowered by our proposed method, successfully captures and renders finer texture details, closely resembling the ground truth.
 This improvement underscores the robustness and precision of our approach, as it significantly reduces artifacts while enhancing visual quality across complex scenes.

-These experiments offer comprehensive evidence that not only highlights the effectiveness of our method but also demonstrates its ability to generalize well to a wide variety of scenes.
-This includes both simple and complex environments, reinforcing the applicability of our approach across different reconstruction tasks.
-Moreover, the results indicate that our method consistently improves rendering quality, particularly for novel view synthesis.
-Its versatility extends across multiple applications such as general object reconstruction, reflective object reconstruction, 4D dynamic scene reconstruction, and multi-scale scene reconstruction.
-These findings emphasize the broad potential of our approach in advancing the state-of-the-art Gauissian-based methods for novel view synthesis.
+These experiments not only highlight the effectiveness of our method but also demonstrate its generalization to a wide variety of scenes, even for complex environments.
+These results indicate the applicability of our approach across different Novel View Synthesis tasks.
+Moreover, the results also suggest that our method consistently improves rendering quality, particularly for novel view synthesis.
+Its versatility extends across multiple applications such as general object NVS, reflective object NVS, 4D dynamic scene NVS, and multi-scale scene NVS.
+These findings emphasize the broad potential of our approach in advancing the state-of-the-art Gaussian-based methods for novel view synthesis.